-5 Ingredients Every Kitchen Needs for Last-Minute Holiday Entertaining | WTOP
+5 ingredients every kitchen needs for last-minute holiday entertaining | WTOP

-Ding-dong!
-Your neighbors, the in-laws or carolers are here.
-‘Tis the season for spontaneous or even not-so-spontaneous gatherings, and you’ll need to put together food for guests.
-Instead of planning intricate dishes, stocking up on…
+'Tis the season for spontaneous or even not-so-spontaneous gatherings, and you'll need to put together food for guests.

 Ding-dong!
 Your neighbors, the in-laws or carolers are here.
 ‘Tis the season for spontaneous or even not-so-spontaneous gatherings, and you’ll need to put together food for guests.
 Instead of planning intricate dishes, stocking up on a few must-haves can help minimize stress around the holidays and make your life a whole lot easier.
 Here are a few foods to keep on hand so you can easily throw together crowd-friendly snacks or even a light meal for hungry guests.